Paddington 2 Love

 4) There are fun ‘Easter Eggs’ & Magical Realism

-What’s more, Paddington 2 makes brilliant use of Magical Realism, which is a whimsical version of reality that includes fantastical elements.
-Whether it’s transporting us INTO the pop-up book mentioning in point 1, or the Browns’ home turning into into a dollhouse, or the prison inmates’ escape plans underneath the prison, the story world reminds us this might be the real world … but *not quite*.
+What’s more, Paddington 2 makes brilliant use of Magical Realism.
+This means the storyworld is a whimsical version of reality that includes fantastical elements.
+Whether it’s transporting us INTO the pop-up book mentioned in point 1, or the Browns’ home turning into into a dollhouse, or the prison inmates’ escape plans underneath the prison, the story world reminds us this might be the real world … but *not quite*.
 And what do you expect, when there are talking bears as well!

 5) It gives every secondary character a motivation …

 Unusually, it’s the Browns – NOT Paddington – who essentially solve the crime (even though the poster might say ‘It Takes A Bear To Catch A Thief!’).
-The Family – plus housekeeper Mrs. Bird – do all the legwork in tracking down what they think first is a gang of thieves, only for Mary Brown to put all the pieces together and realise it was just one man: Phoenix Buchanan, master of disguise!
+The Family – plus housekeeper Mrs. Bird – do all the legwork.
+First they track down what they think first is a gang of thieves, only for Mary Brown to put all the pieces together.
+That’s when they realise it was just one man: Phoenix Buchanan, master of disguise!

-But even though the family have an obvious motivation pertaining to the plot (prove Paddington is innocent and get him out of prison), each character has his/or her own problems as well, making for fantastically layered characterisation, which also becomes plot points in their own right:
+But even though the family have an obvious motivation pertaining to the plot (prove Paddington is innocent and get him out of prison), each character has his/or her own problems as well.
+This makes for fantastically layered characterisation, which also becomes plot points in their own right …

-- Judy, a wannabe journalist, runs her own newspaper … Which helps create a number of leads for the family in their quest, plus drums up sympathy from the neighbours to help too
+- Judy, a wannabe journalist, runs her own newspaper … Which helps create a number of leads for the family in their quest.
+This also drums up sympathy from the neighbours to help too.

-- Jonathan aka ‘J Dog’ wants to be cool, so tamps down his enthusiasm for trains throughout the movie.
-However, only he is able to drive the steam train that pursues the circus train carrying Paddington and Phoenix a they fight over the pop-up book
+- Jonathan aka ‘J Dog’ wants to be cool.
+This means he tamps down his enthusiasm for trains throughout the movie.
+However, only he is able to drive the steam train in the resolution!

-- Mr Brown is having a midlife crisis and has been doing yoga, which comes in handy when he finds himself caught between two trains in his attempt to rescue Paddington
+- Mr Brown is having a midlife crisis and has been doing yoga.
+This comes in handy when he finds himself caught between two trains in his attempt to rescue Paddington.

-- Mrs Brown wants to swim the channel, so her training comes in handy when she has to rescue Paddington from the circus train when it hits the water.
-(What’s more, Knuckles and the other men in prison, changed by Paddington, come to his rescue – not once but twice – first by helping break him out of jail, then by helping Mrs Brown in the water).
+- Mrs Brown wants to swim the channel.
+This means her training comes in handy when she has to rescue Paddington from the circus train when it hits the water.
+(What’s more, Knuckles and the other men in prison come to his rescue.
+Not once but twice … First by helping break him out of jail, then by helping Mrs Brown in the water).

-I’ve not seen many films that have done such a great job of tying everything up in a bow (that doesn’t feel saccharine and overdone), but that’s because Paddington 2 knows the importance of balancing both character and plotting in a truly great ending.
+I’ve not seen many films that have done such a great job of tying everything up in a bow (that doesn’t feel saccharine and overdone).
+This is because Paddington 2 knows the importance of balancing both character and plotting in a truly great ending.

 TOP TIP: A great ending balances both great characterisation and plotting by seeding interesting set ups and kickass pay offs.
 MORE: 3 Things To Remember For Act 3